austinrosh/austinrosh.github.io/_tabs/about.md

 ---

-Current MS EE student at Stanford with a focus in communication systems and circuits.
-Interested in end-to-end wireless system design, high speed circuits, and the DSP algorithms running on such platforms.
-I previously worked at Tesla as an RF Engineer on the Wireless Team designing and integrating RF hardware to support connectivity and localization systems.
+Current MS EE student at Stanford with a focus in analog/RF integrated circuits and communication systems.
+Interested in high speed analog/mixed-signal circuits for wireless/wireline applications and the DSP algorithms running on such platforms.
+I previously worked at Tesla as an RF Engineer on the Wireless Team designing and integrating RF hardware to support connectivity and localization systems, and most recently on the RF Design team at Apple with a focus on vision products.

-If you have any questions about anything on this site or just want to reach out, please don't hesitate to get in touch via [LinkedIn](www.linkedin.com/in/austinrosh) or [email](mailto:austinxr@stanford.edu)!
+If you have any questions about anything on this site or just want to reach out, please don't hesitate to get in touch via [LinkedIn](www.linkedin.com/in/austinrosh) or [email](mailto:austinxr@stanford.edu).

 ---